Pfc. John Lewis Cummins

 The ship returned to Manila on October 20th were it joined a twelve ship convoy.
 On October 23rd, the convoy left Manila and entered the South China Sea.
 American Submarines had no idea what the cargo of the ships was since the Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.

 According to the survivors of the Arisan Maru, on October 24, 1944, near dinner time, some POWs were on deck preparing the meal for those in the ship's two holds.
+The waves were high because a storm had just passed.
 The ship was near Shoonan, off the coast of China.
 The POWs on deck heard the sounds of alarms and watched as the Japanese guards ran to the bow of the ship.
 A torpedo missed the bow passing in front of the ship.
 A few moments later the guards ran to the stern of the ship and watched a second torpedo past behind the ship.
 There was a sudden jar caused by the ship being hit amidships by two torpedoes.
 The ship shook and stopped dead in the water.

 Many of the POWs attempted to escape the ship by clinging to rafts, hatch covers, flotsam and jetsam.
 Those who could not swim, raided the ship's kitchen and ate their last meal.
 Most of the POWs survived the attack but died because the Japanese refused to rescue them.
 The Japanese destroyers in the convoy deliberately pulled away from the POWs as they attempted to reach them.
 Those POWs who reached ships were beaten with clubs to keep them off the ships.

 According to the survivors, the Arisan Maru slowly sunk lower into the water after splitting in tow.
 The ship sunk sometime after dark.
 Cries for help could be heard for hours until there was silence.
 Only nine POWs survived the sinking; eight survived to the end of the war.